zryska/Edge-Data-Store-Docs/Beta2/Configuration/EdgeSystemConfiguration.md

 # Edge System configuration

 Edge System uses JSON configuration files in a protected directory on Windows and Linux to store configuration that is read on startup.
 While the files are accessible to view, it is recommended that you use REST for any changes you make to the files.
 As part of making Edge System as secure as possible, any passwords or secrets that are configured will be stored in encrypted form (with cryptographic key material stored separately in a secure location.)
 If the files are edited directly, the system may not work as expected.
-Configuration of the system can also be accomplished using the command line if desired, but since REST is the primary means of interacting with Edge Storage functionality, REST is the recommended technique for configuring the system.
+For Beta 2 it is recommended that REST be used as the primary way of configuring the Edge System.
+In the final release command line configuration will also be supported.

 **Note:** It is possible to edit any single component or facet of the system using REST, but it is also possible to configure the system as a whole with a single REST call.